-In June 2001, the Sukhoi Civil Aircraft Company (AVPK Sukhoi) announced the Russian Regional Jet (RRJ) programme.
-Sukhoi is responsible for design and manufacture of the aircraft.
+The Sukhoi Civil Aircraft Company (AVPK Sukhoi) announced the Russian Regional Jet (RRJ) programme in June 2001.
+Sukhoi was responsible for design and manufacture of the aircraft.
 The Russian Aviation and Space Agency (Rosaviakosmos) and the Boeing Company agreed the joint development and marketing of the Russian Regional Jet and Sukhoi, Ilyushin and Boeing formally signed a joint industrial agreement in July 2001.

-Ilyushin is responsible for certification of the aircraft.
-Boeing is responsible for marketing activities (including sales and leasing) and after sales support (including operational logistics support, maintenance and spares).
+Ilyushin was responsible for certification of the aircraft.
+Boeing has been responsible for marketing activities (including sales and leasing) and after sales support (including operational logistics support, maintenance and spares).
 The aircraft was renamed the Sukhoi Superjet 100 in July 2006.

 In March 2003, Rosaviakosmos announced the Russian Government's selection of the Sukhoi RRJ to meet an initial build for 200 regional jets.